 The contents of uio structures passed to the driver through the entry points should not be written by the driver.
 The uiomove(9F) function takes care of all overhead related to maintaining the state of the uio structure.

-iovec_t *uio_iov; /* pointer to start of iovec */ /* list for uio struc. */ int uio_iovcnt; /* number of iovecs in list */ off_t uio_offset; /* 32-bit offset into file where /* data is xferred.
-See NOTES. */ offset_t uio_loffset; /* 64-bit offset into file where */ /* data is xferred.
-See NOTES. */ uio_seg_t uio_segflg; /* ID's type of I/O transfer: */ /* UIO_SYSSPACE: kernel <-> kernel */ /* UIO_USERSPACE: kernel <-> user */ short uio_fmode; /* file mode flags (not driver setable) */ daddr_t uio_limit; /* 32-bit ulimit for file (max. block */ /* offset). not driver setable. */ /* See NOTES. */ diskaddr_t uio_llimit; /* 64-bit ulimit for file (max. block */ /* offset). not driver setable. */ /* See NOTES */ int uio_resid; /* residual count */
+iovec_t *uio_iov; /* pointer to the start of the iovec */ /* list for the uio structure */ int uio_iovcnt; /* the number of iovecs in the list */ off_t uio_offset; /* 32-bit offset into file where data is */ /* transferred from or to.
+See NOTES. */ offset_t uio_loffset; /* 64-bit offset into file where data is */ /* transferred from or to.
+See NOTES. */ uio_seg_t uio_segflg; /* identifies the type of I/O transfer: */ /* UIO_SYSSPACE: kernel <-> kernel */ /* UIO_USERSPACE: kernel <-> user */ short uio_fmode; /* file mode flags (not driver setable) */ daddr_t uio_limit; /* 32-bit ulimit for file (maximum block */ /* offset). not driver setable.
+See NOTES. */ diskaddr_t uio_llimit; /* 64-bit ulimit for file (maximum block */ /* offset). not driver setable.
+See NOTES. */ int uio_resid; /* residual count */

 The uio_iov member is a pointer to the beginning of the iovec(9S) list for the uio.
 When the uio structure is passed to the driver through an entry point, the driver should not set uio_iov.
 When the uio structure is created by the driver, uio_iov should be initialized by the driver and not written to afterward.